hjkuja/PlantingCalculator/README.md

 # PlantingCalculator

-This is an app for calculating the planting amount for barley
+This is an app for calculating the planting amount for barley.

+Created this for my dad.